roldanjr/pomatez-website/contents/roadMap/index.md

   - icon: bar-chart
     heading: Productivity Report
-    description: Provide some useful summary about user's productivity to have sense of accomplishments.
+    description: Provide some useful summary about user's productivity to have some sense of accomplishments.
 ---